The best proxy service providers allow an easy option to protect your privacy online.

 If you plan to use the proxy to browse the web, Smartproxy also has extensions for both Chrome and Firefox.
 You can use the extension to again narrow down the location and type of proxy you want and even choose the authentication mechanism.

-The first that strikes you about Luminati is its huge proxy pool of over 72 millions IPs.
+The first that strikes you about Bright Data (formerly Luminati) is its huge proxy pool of over 72 millions IPs.
 The service offers all kinds of proxies.
 In addition to rotating residential IPs, the service also offers static ones, which are a group of 6 to 100 residential addresses for your exclusive use that haven't been previously used with your target domain.
-Luminati also sells mobile IPs that cost more than the usual residential IPs but are more resilient and will work on particularly difficult to please targets.
+Bright Data also sells mobile IPs that cost more than the usual residential IPs but are more resilient and will work on particularly difficult to please targets.

-If you have very specific targeting requirements, you’ll appreciate Luminati’s support for ASN (Autonomous System Number) in addition to the usual targeting options such as country, state, and city.
+If you have very specific targeting requirements, you’ll appreciate Bright Data's support for ASN (Autonomous System Number) in addition to the usual targeting options such as country, state, and city.

-To use its proxies, you can use the Luminati Proxy Manager (LPM), which is an open source tool that can be installed on top of Windows, macOS and Linux for free.
-LPM can help you define rules for IP rotation, blacklist IPs that give bad results, optimise bandwidth usage by routing some requests through your regular non-proxied connection, and more.
+To use its proxies, you can use the Proxy Manager, which is an open source tool that can be installed on top of Windows, macOS and Linux for free.
+The Proxy Manager can help you define rules for IP rotation, blacklist IPs that give bad results, optimize bandwidth usage by routing some requests through your regular non-proxied connection, and more.

 RSocks offers residential, data center and even mobile IPs.
 You can either share its list of over 3 million proxies with other users or get some for your exclusive use.